COVID-19 Prompts Georgia to Adopt Emergency Rules on Unemployment that Penalize Employer Non-Compliance

 3/23/20

-By: Andrew Kim In response to COVID-19, on March 16, 2020, the Georgia Department of Labor adopted emergency rules making it a requirement for employers affected by COVID-19 to file partial unemployment claims on behalf of their employees.
-Barring subsequent action from the Georgia Department of Labor, these emergency rules will remain in effect for…
+In response to COVID-19, on March 16, 2020, the Georgia Department of Labor adopted emergency rules making it a requirement for employers affected by COVID-19 to file partial unemployment claims on behalf of their employees.
+Barring subsequent …

 California Department of Insurance Orders All California Health Insurers to Submit Filing and to Ensure Services to Insureds Displaced by COVID-19